-Also, throughout the USA many states have modified their legislation against terrorism by introducing comprehensive anti-terrorist acts use of repressive actions.
-The ones who did not change their legislations asserted that their existing legislation and policies are sufficient to deal effectively with terrorism (IBA, 2003).
+Also, throughout the United States of America many states have modified their legislation against terrorism by introducing comprehensive anti-terrorist acts use of repressive actions.
+The ones who did not change their legislations asserted that their existing legislation and policies are sufficient to deal effectively with terrorism [5].